 Adverse Possession Claims

 It is one of the common disputes between neighboring property owners that involves a claim for adverse possession.
-Adverse possession dispute occurs when one party occupies a portion of land and claims its ownership.
+An adverse possession dispute occurs when one party occupies a portion of land and claims its ownership.

 Adverse possessions are not always intentional; one might have incorrect land maps with property lines and occupy or construct on the neighboring property by mistake.
 According to adverse possession law, a party can claim the rights of a property after using it continuously without an owner’s consent for a particular time frame set out by the state.
 Thus, it’s critical to resolve adverse possession disputes when they are discovered and be aware of rules and regulations of adverse possession of a state.